1adityakadam/SQL-Querying-and-Data-Visualization-in-Healthcare/README.md

 Additionally, I have conducted querying and data visualization for the following five queries:

-Q1: Which licenses are held by doctors who are accepting new patients?
+Q1: What is number of New Patients accepted by Doctors License type?

 Q2: What is the count of doctors with insurance at each hospital?